cucumber/common/docs/architecture/writing-a-new-cucumber.md

 ## Load and run your step definition

 Now it's time to write the part of Cucumber that will load it and run it.
-To do this you need to implement the step definition API, and write a simple command-line program that will load the step definition.
+To do this, you need to implement the step definition API, and write a simple command-line program that will load the step definition.

-In order to get some instant gratification, we'll invoke the step definition immediately (with the value 100) and manually verify that an error is thrown.
+In order to get some instant gratification, we'll invoke the step definition immediately (with the value `100`) and manually verify that an error is thrown.

 *WRITE THE STEPDEF API AND SIMPLE RUNNER*